 Phishing attacks directed at specific individuals, roles, or organizations are referred to as “spear phishing”.
 Since these attacks are so pointed, attackers may go to great lengths to gather specific personal or institutional information in the hope of making the attack more believable and increasing the likelihood of its success.
 The best defense against spear phishing is to carefully, securely discard information (i.e., using a cross-cut shredder) that could be used in such an attack.
 Further, be aware of data that may be relatively easily obtainable (e.g., your title at work, your favorite places, or where you bank), and think before acting on seemingly random requests via email or phone.

 These phishing attacks (usually spear phishing) are directed specifically at executive officers or other high-profile targets within a business, government, or other organization.
+To protect against cyber attacks and data breaches, the use of MDR for small business is proving popular in a range of sectors as more and more businesses are looking to prevent this kind of thing from damaging their operations and reputation.
 Scammers typically target the financial departments by either pretending to be an Executive asking the Finance Team to provide information or the reverse where they pretend to be the Finance Team asking the Executive for information.